If you're sitting on the fence about whether to visit Athens in Greece, let me try and persuade you why you should.

 There's not many European capital cities that can claim they have easy access to the beach, and Athens is one of those few.
 From Syntagma Square you can take a metro, bus, or taxi to the coast and start having a beach day!

-Glyfada beach is where many people head to, but in the other direction you could also head out to Rafina or even Marathon.
+Glyfada beach is where many people head to, but in the other direction you could also head out to Rafina or even Marathon for a beach trip.

 FAQ About Athens in Greece

-People planning a trip to Athens often ask questions similar to these:
+People who want to know what makes Athens worth visiting as they are planning a trip to Athens often ask questions similar to these:

 Is Athens safe?